 A second major in a science field is strongly discouraged for GenSci majors.
 The reason being that the primary reason for the General Science program is to allow student to design their own science degree.
 A second major in a science area would seem contrary to the goals of the GenSci program.
 Having a minor is often desirable.
 Science minors (biology, chemistry, geology, physics, mathematics) are relatively easy for the General Science student to obtain, since you can double-count upper division courses taken for the General Science major in your minor.

 This is *not* true for a double major.
 The upper division credits that you use for your second major can *not* be counted towards your General Science upper division credits.
 In general, you will have to find two other emphasis areas to use for your upper division GenSci credits.
 Exceptions are made, but these are rare.
 Any credit hours beyond what you need for your major can be used for GenSci upper division credit.

 Whether or not you decide to do a minor or a second major, there are many courses at the University of Oregon that you can take to enhance your General Science major.
 An obvious example is WR 320 Scientific and Technical Writing.
 The General Science Advisor has a list of some of the more obvious ones (most of which carry upper division credit) and can suggest others.
 Some may have prerequisites: however, you may be able to get the instructors permission because of your background in related areas.
 And don’t stop here.
 Read through the course descriptions in the UO Catalog for ideas and talk with advisors for their suggestions.
-To find course descriptions (and prerequisites) go to the UO Catalog, select a college from the list at left (for example: College of Arts and Sciences), select the relevant department from the list at right, scroll to the bottom of the page where you will find course descriptions, credits assigned, and prerequisites.
+To find course descriptions (and prerequisites) go to the UO Catalog, select a major from the list at right, select “Courses” to view course descriptions, credits assigned, and prerequisites.

 What About Transfer Credits?